How to Get Unstuck, Declutter and Restart Your Life

 Why try so hard?
 Why put in all this effort?
 Why struggle when it’s already a foregone conclusion?
 Whatever it is that you’re hoping for, whatever dreams that you want to achieve for yourself, they’re already somebody else’s property.

 This is actually quite a common mindset because people give themselves all sorts of excuses not to try hard.
-Believe me, this is a mental cancer that, if not quickly identified and dealt with, will continue to grow and rob you of the focus and willpower you need to achieve much of anything in your life.
+Believe me, this is a mental cancer.
+If not quickly identified and dealt with, will continue to grow.
+Will rob you of the focus and willpower you need to achieve much of anything in your life.

 You would feel that you’re just basically drifting from one “hot idea” to another, but you are unable to get anything done because in the back of your mind you are sabotaging yourself by believing that the best things in life are already taken by other people.
 (Source)